carepollo/carepollo/README.md

 ## Brief description 👤
 I am a Software Engineer with experience in Web dev (Full-Stack) and I am interested in Transhumanism.

 I love everything related to SE, CS, CE, Sci-Fi, and FOSS.
-I've been coding for approximately six years.
+I've been coding since 2019.
 I am looking to specialize in topics related to low-level programming and bioengineering.
 Linux is my main and favorite OS.

 You can talk to me in:
 - English